-- Masks must be worn by anyone over the age of nine for the duration of the time you're in our buildings.
+- Masks must be worn by anyone over the age of five for the duration of the time you're in our buildings.
 We’ve already started practicing smiling with our eyes.
 Hope you are too.

 - We also ask those visiting the Chesterfield auditorium to arrive 10 minutes before service begins since the room is our broadcast studio for the other campuses and online.
-Watch this video to see how the auditorium experience is different than pre-COVID.

 Still have Q's?
 Here are a few that are frequently asked: